matt-gardner/pra/README.md

 as performance is pretty much identical to using random walks, except it's slower and less scalable.
 I plan on getting the vector space random walk idea into the matrix multiplication code soon.

+- Removed the onlyExplicitNegatives option, because it turns out it's redundant with a setting of the matrix accept policy.

+- Started work on synthetic data generation, but it's not done yet (well, you can generate some data, but learning from it doesn't turn out as I expect.
+Something is up...).
+A final release of working synthetic data generation will have to wait until version 1.2.

 # Desired improvements